-Whether looking to order cakes, donuts, or cookies, each page of the website has a form you can submit.
+Each of our cake pages has a form you can submit.
 We will contact you to clarify any details and then provide a quote for your review.
 Once an invoice for payment has been issued and paid, your order has been placed.

 If you have other questions or need help, email email@example.com.